shubhamnevage99-tech/codeAlpha_wireframing-low-fidelity-design./README.md

 # codeAlpha_wireframing-low-fidelity-design.
-Low Fidelity Mobile App Prototype designed in Figma for the CodeAlpha UI/UX Design Internship.
+Low Fidelity Mobile App designed in Figma for the CodeAlpha UI/UX Design Internship.
 Includes Login, Home, Course Details, and Profile screens with a clean, user-friendly interface and interactive prototype.

 # Code Alpha Task 1 - Low Fidelity Design
 ## 📌 Project Overview
-This project is a **Low Fidelity Mobile App Prototype** created using **Figma** as part of the **CodeAlpha UI/UX Design Internship**.
+This project is a **Low Fidelity Mobile App design** created using **Figma** as part of the **CodeAlpha UI/UX Design Internship**.
 The prototype demonstrates the basic structure and navigation flow of a mobile learning application before moving to high-fidelity design.

 ## 🎯 Objective
-The objective of this project is to create a simple and user-friendly low-fidelity prototype that helps visualize the application's layout, user flow, and core features.
+The objective of this project is to create a simple and user-friendly low-fidelity design that helps visualize the application's layout, user flow, and core features.

 ## 🛠️ Tool Used
 - Figma

-## 📱 Prototype Features
+## 📱 design Features
 - Login Screen
 - Home Screen
 - Course Details Screen